If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or business goals in doing so.

 James: “Meeting a pre-defined traffic goal (alone) is not necessarily a great benchmark of whether a site is ready to sell.
 At FE International, we sell online businesses that are established and have been successfully generating revenue for a minimum of one year.
 We sell sites valued between $25,000 and $4,000,000, and in order to qualify, a site needs to be generating around $8,000 in net income.”

 [Note from Ryan]: This is a great insight.
 If you’re seeking to build a niche website that you can eventually sell, then spend a lot of time thinking through how your website will generate revenue long before you look to sell it.
-Here’s advice from 28 entrepreneurs who’ve successfully sold their websites, and gives some awesome advices for testing out revenue models.

 “There is no denying that the level of traffic is an important indicator of value.
 That said, a high-traffic site that has not been monetized is not likely to be worth selling, as there is too much value being left on the table.
 Instead of looking for a set monthly traffic goal, sellers should look to prove out the business concept and monetization strategy as well as looking to ensure that traffic and revenues are stable (and even better, increasing).”